 Nature has long been the subject of Christine Neill's large mixed-media paintings.
 She grew up in New England and after initially studied biology at Skidmore College, graduated with a BS in Art.
 It was a natural transition for her from the examination of biological process in a lab to metaphorically visualizing those processes as imagery in paintings and prints.
 She dates her interest in the effects of climate change to early studies of the environment.
+As an artist, she feels compelled to visualize for viewers the altered conditions of our environment as see observes and researches them.
+Neill acknowledges that some of the images are based on habitates and species that no longer exist.

 In I971 she earned a MFA at MICA’s Hoffberger School of Painting where she studied with Grace Hartigan.
 She taught at regional colleges before accepting a full time appoint at the Maryland Institute College of Art in 1981.